 There have been multiple factors contributing to the increase rate, including the reduction in credit hours for an associate degree.
 In 2017 credit hour requirements were reduced, shortening the distance to the finish line for students and eliminating the need to attend a summer term in order to be graduated in two calendar years.

 In addition, over the past several years the Mathematics Pathways Project was adopted which reduced the number of math courses for nearly all of ECC students.
 Prior to the project implementation, most students needed to take three to four math courses to graduate — today most just take one or two math courses.

 The ECC advising team in 2016 fostered a culture of steering students to classes that were aligned with student needs.

-The advisers guide students to where they need to be in order to succeed.
-Advisers also have a great expertise in degree programs, allowing them to better serve the students.
+The advisors guide students to where they need to be in order to succeed.
+Advisors also have a great expertise in degree programs, allowing them to better serve the students.

 The ECC advisement team develops a report weekly to identify when students register for courses that are outside of their academic programs, helping to keep students on target.

 The last time that graduation rate was over 30 percent was in 2005 when it was 33 percent.
 The rate has been getting higher since 2013 when it was at 17 percent.

 It grew to 18 percent in 2014.
 The rate stayed at 18 percent the following year, but then grew to 20 percent in 2016, 21 percent in 2017; and 29 percent in 2018.